 Nomalanga Eniafe – West African Dance/ Fitness- Nomalanga teaches movements based upon traditional African dance forms.
 Her style and class regime is designed to bring forth new life and new energy through the power of rhythm and dance.
 Her students develop a new consciousness about themselves and traditional African culture.
 Nomalanga has traveled to Georgia, North Carolina, South Carolina, Ohio and Kentucky to teach and perform her art.

-Reischa Feuerbacher – Belly Dance- is an experienced Belly Dance Performer and Instructor focused on both traditional and modern fusion styles.
+Reischa Feuerbacher – Belly Dance, Flamenco- is an experienced Belly Dance Performer and Instructor focused on both traditional and modern fusion styles.
 She has been a dancer and choreographer for world fusion group Labyrinthe since 1999, and later founded The Labyrinthe Belly Dance Company.
 She has studied Middle Eastern with accomplished Arabic musicians and dancers such as Laylia White, Aziza and Suhaila Salimpour.
 Reischa received her degree in Theater Performance from MTSU, where she also served as choreographer for the university’s production of Tales of Arabian Nights.
 Her solo performances include festivals, Arabic weddings, and restaurants.
 She is also teaching at places such as La Colmena Dance Studio and Centennial Arts Center.

 Stephanie Hamilton – Tap- teaches dance and choreographs at Vanderbilt University, Harpeth Hall School and Montgomery Bell Academy.
 Locally, she also has taught dance at Columbia State Community College, Metro Parks and St. Cecilia Academy, as well as serving on the board of the Tennessee Association of Dance.
 Previously, she performed professionally as a member of Actors’ Equity Association, and as a featured dancer for several regional theatre and ballet companies.
 Originally from Memphis, where she worked in dance, theatre, opera and TV, she is an award-winning choreographer and performer, having been on the boards or behind the scenes in too many musicals and concerts to count.